Tamworth, Virginia

-Tamworth, patented 1728, is an historical hamlet in Cumberland County, Virginia, United States, centered along Tamworth Road.
+Tamworth, founded in 1728, is an historical hamlet in Cumberland County, Virginia, United States, centered along Tamworth Road.
 In addition to farming, a gristmill and broad-crested weir on Muddy Creek comprised the principal economic activity.
 In addition to the mill, there are several other structures of historical interest dating from the 18th and 19th centuries: the miller's residence; a farmhouse; barns; assorted outbuildings; a post office; and Tamworth Cottage.
 All of the buildings are privately owned and are shown by appointment only.

 History

 The gristmill is known alternatively as Muddy Creek Mills or later as Moon's Mill.
 The Mill was established in 1753 by Nicholas Davies and enlarged by Richard James in 1775.
 Operations at the mill ceased in the mid 1950s.
 The mill was added to the National Register of Historic Places in 1974.